Are your strategic plans fully fleshed out and ready to go? Here are 10 keys to achieving more of your goals this year.

 That is why the Balanced Scorecard, X-Matrix, and Strategy Canvas are popular planning tools.
 They provide different angles to build your plan.

 Doing so, and involving key stakeholders, help you build consensus.

 Then, when you move onto the goal planning element, you can ensure everyone aligns with the same plan and set of goals, building portfolios and projects which work towards them in unison.

-And, ultimately, you move ever closer to total organizational understanding of your plan, your goals, and the action to deliver your results.
+And ultimately, you move ever closer to the total organizational understanding of your plan, your goals, and the action to deliver your results.

 Planning for Strategy Execution success

 3) Create and cascade goals

 Continuing the idea of a shared commitment to your plan, it pays to think differently about how you create your goals so that you build a shared agreement on what needs to be achieved.